Who is Jose Gregorio? Who can help me make 3D statuettes!?

 To add to the strain, my visit was due to the fact that I had just quit my job in Miami on a whim and had no idea what I would do - a la millennial.
 I went to Caracas to spend time with my dad and get my sh*t together.

-My aunt took me to this beautiful store in a warehouse in Caracas on my last day there where they had tons of figurines of our culture.
+My aunt took me to this beautiful store called Siete Cubos in a cultural center in Caracas on my last day there.
+They had tons of figurines of our culture.
 In neon and black they had several Virgin Marys and Saints.
 I had also forgotten about these.
 I picked out the black Jose Gregorio statuette and took it in my hands on the plane.

 If you want to learn about more cool Venezuelan things, read this post.